Why vegan travel? We can think of a couple reasons...

 Looks like the vegans win this round!

 One of the only things that might slip through the vegan radar is sunscreen.
 So many sunscreens can be extremely harmful to coral reefs.
 (Corals are animals too!)
 There are three specific chemicals to avoid: octinoxate, oxybenzone, and octocrylene.
 Avoid nano-particles as well (look for non-nano) and you’ll be sure to swim without coral on your conscience.
 You can just check the label to make sure.
-We’ve had good luck with Badger!
+We’ve had good luck with Badger and MANDA!

 And let’s be honest here—if it can kill coral, you probably don’t want it on your skin.